cseanburns/semantic_web_development/src/2b-section-elements.md

 ## Introduction

-In the last section, on Document Structure and Metadata, we covered the basic outline of a web document and built out its metadata section in the web document's `<head>` section.
+In the last section, we covered the basic outline of a web document and built its metadata section in the web document's `<head>` section.
 At the end of that section, we created the following content:

 ```